VachanNaik/amazon_reviews_sentimental_analysis_nlp/README.md

 **Analytical Context.** The data is a set of reviews in CSV file format.
 We will combine some text processing procedures to be learnt in this session and classification models to develop algorithms capable of classifying interactions by sentiment.

-You'll be doing the following in this case:
+Will be doing the following in this case:
 1. Read and analyze the input text data and the corresponding response variables (ratings)
 2. Perform basic pre-processing to prepare the data for modeling
 3. Learn and apply various ways of featurizing the reviews text
 4. Build machine learning models to classify text as either exhibiting positive or negative sentiment (1 or 0).

+Text visualization using word clouds (word clouds )
+As visualization is crucial for numerical data, it is also important for text data.
+However, the text does not lend itself to histogram charts or scatterplots, as numerical data does.
+In such cases, the word clouds are a common and very useful tool to appreciate the text distribution.